All About Parliament

-What's the relationship between parliament and the government?
+What’s the relationship between the UK Parliament and the Government?

 Political theorists in the late 18th century developed the idea that democracy is better protected by the separation of powers between the Government/Executive, the Legislature/Parliament and the Judiciary so that power is not concentrated in any one and they check and balance each other.

-In the British System this separation is not complete.
+In the British System the separation of powers is not complete.

 This is different from the United States where the executive and legislature are clearly separated and the President is directly elected and remains President even if there is no majority for his party in Congress.